-“I Don’t Shine, I Have Something to Say” exhibit + sale Oct 5 – 19, 2025 with Artist Event Oct 12, 2025.
-Get a head start on Venice Design Week !!
+“I Don’t Shine, I Have Something to Say” exhibition was held Oct 5 – 19, 2025 with an Artist Event on Oct 12, 2025.
+Art jewelry @Venice Design Week !!

 Fondazione Querini Stampalia Collections and Exhibitions are open Tuesday to Sunday: 10:00 AM – 6:00 PM